Discover the frequently asked questions about ERP

-Customization, should be, in entirety, the included cost at the beginning of the implementation project.
-However, during the implementation process it is very often concluded that it is required to procure new modules for supporting the totality of business processes,
+Customization should be, in entirety, the included cost at the beginning of the implementation project.
+However, during the implementation process it is very often concluded that it is required to procure new modules for supporting the totality of business processes

-Every software solution requires periodical maintenance, regardless whether it is the issue fix the bugs or functional-technical improvements in order to maintain the system at the latest versions.
+Every software solution requires periodical maintenance, regardless of whether it is the issue to fix the bugs or functional-technical improvements in order to maintain the system at the latest versions.
 Thereby it is required to adjust the users’ documentation and to implement new functionalities.

 One of the key benefits of PACT is that it provides businesses with real-time access to critical data and insights.
 Businesses can monitor and analyze their operations in real-time, enabling them to make informed decisions quickly and effectively.